• Skip to primary navigation

 • Fasulye Piyaz (Turkish Bean Salad)

-This simple yet delicious salad is originally from the Antalya province of Turkey where it is considered the main dish.
+This simple yet delicious Piyaz salad is originally from the Antalya province of Turkey where it is considered the main dish.
 The rest of the country typically serves it as a side dish with traditional Turkish recipes such as Inegol Kofte, Grilled Lamb Kofta (Izgara Kofte), or Cheesy Baked Shrimp (Karides Guvec).

 piyaz is typically served with grilled meat